 In 1972, a new sports complex was opened in Atlanta.
 Also, a hockey team Flames was founded at that time.
 In this regard, Hawks painted the uniform in the red, white and yellow, the colors of their hockey brothers.
 The emblem of Atlanta Hawks also moved into the field of abstract art, and the hawk’s head began to resemble the character of the computer toy PacMan.

 In 1995, there was another cardinal change of the logo.
 A hawk with spread wings and a ball in claws replaced the old emblem, which people called “PacMan”.
 The animal was made in red, black and yellow tones, and the ball was painted brown.

 2007 – 2015

 In 2007, executives made the next step in changing the image of the club.
 Thus, the color of the Atlanta Hawks logo was changed to dark blue, red, white and silver.

-In 2015, Atlanta Hawks introduced new emblems and also announced the change of the official name of the organization to Atlanta Hawks Basketball Club.
-The management wanted to return the old logo style specific of the1972-1995 period.
+In 2015, introduced new Atlanta Hawks emblem and also announced the change of the official name of the organization to Atlanta Hawks Basketball Club.
+The management wanted to return the old Atlanta Hawks logo style-specific of the 1972-1995 period.
 But according to the NBA rules, it is forbidden to reuse an old copy of the emblem.
 So designers solved this problem by slightly changing the hawk’s tilt.
 In addition, they made the animal’s eye more predatory.
 The hawk was enclosed in a circle with a new club name that was added to it.